Vinyl Floor FAQ: 20+ Things You Should Know

 Some products have an underlayment attached, so you will not need to purchase additional underlayment with those products.
 At most, a vapor barrier will be needed in those installations.

-If there is no attached underlayment, usually one is purchased.
+Typically, if there is no attached underlayment, you should purchase one.
 Underlayment has sound dampening properties, protects your subfloor and flooring, and makes your vinyl flooring softer underfoot.
-Cork is a popular choice for vinyl flooring, as rubber will cause staining.
+Cork and foam popular choices for vinyl flooring, because rubber will cause staining.

 Homes get dirty; it’s just a fact.
 It’s a no-brainer to want to know all the details about cleaning vinyl flooring.
-We’ll answer that one, here.
+We’ll answer those questions here.

 How do I clean my vinyl floors?